DawoodCule7/IBM_Projects/README.md

 ## IBM_Projects

-**This Repository is made only for the purpose of submitting assignments and projetcs**
+**This Repository is made only for the purpose of submitting assignments and projects**